Exabyte-io/documentation/docs/workflows/data/subworkflows.md

 # Structured Representation of Subworkflows

-The JSON [structured representation](../../data-structured/overview.md) of [subworkflows](../components/subworkflows.md) is contained in the expandable section below.
+The JSON [structured representation](../../data-structured/overview.md) of [subworkflows](../components/subworkflows.md), together with an example, is contained in the expandable section below.

 <details markdown="1">
   <summary>